Q. What is the Non-Service Connected VA Pension for veterans?

 Q. What about net worth?

-A. Net worth means the net value of the assets of the veteran and dependents.
-It includes such assets as bank accounts, CD’s, stocks, bonds, mutual funds, and any real estate other than the personal residence and a reasonable lot area.
-The Net Worth limit to qualify for a Veterans Pension as of December 1, 2018 is $127,061 a year.
-The VA has recently changed the way Net Worth is determined.
+A. Net worth means the net value of the assets of the claimant and dependents.
+It includes such assets as bank accounts, CD’s, stocks, bonds, mutual funds, annuities, and any real estate other than the personal residence and a reasonable lot area.
+Certain income and net worth limits are set by congress.
 Each case is decided individually

 Q. Are there any exclusions to income or deductions that may be made to reduce countable income?